-2333 The following is the list of recognized keynames for a TOSCA capability mapping:
+The following is the list of recognized keynames for a TOSCA capability mapping:

-Keyname Required Туре Description mapping no Array of 2 strings An array of 2 strings, the first one being the name of a node template, the second the name of a capability of the specified node template. properties no List of property assignment This field is mutually exclusive with the mapping keyname and allow to provide a capability for the template and specify it's related properties. attributes no List of attributes assignment This field is mutually exclusive with the mapping keyname and allow to provide a capability for the template and specify it's related attributes.
+Keyname Required Туре Description mapping no list of strings (with 2 members) A list of strings with 2 members, the first one being the name of a node template, the second the name of a capability of the specified node template. properties no map of property assignments This field is mutually exclusive with the mapping keyname and allows to provide a capability assignment for the template and specify it's related properties. attributes no map of attributes assignments This field is mutually exclusive with the mapping keyname and allows to provide a capability assignment for the template and specify it's related attributes.